-Maarifa draws its target geographical space from the old and new Silk Road.
+Maarifa draws its target geographical space from countries along the Silk Road Cultural Belt.

 70% of our followers are 35 and younger, distributed in geographic areas including the following 10 top countries (in order of relevance): Ukraine, India, Turkey, Germany, Russia, Morocco, Pakistan, Argentina, Bangladesh, Brazil

 Austria —366 cities

 Cambodia, Phnom —1032 visitors